Palliative care, sometimes also called supportive care, is given to a patient who has a serious or life-threatening disease, such as lung cancer.

 - Complementary therapies (massage, guided imagery, acupuncture)

-- Stress of the illness leading to fear, anxiety, hopelessness, or depression
+- Stress of the illness leading to fear, anxiety, hopelessness, anger, or depression

 - Helping caregivers balance their roles and duties and find support